Home Insurance

 Related: Three home insurance endorsements to consider based on where you live

-Budgeting for heritage home insurance
+How to budget for heritage home insurance

 “One way to keep costs down is to secure a home inspection and ensure any deficiencies are addressed,” says Mirkovic.
 “Then, share this information with your home insurance provider.”

-While no one entertains the idea of buying a heritage home to save money, the costs to purchase, maintain and insure a historic property can quickly add up – particularly if your mortgage also hinges on having certain insurance endorsements, like the Guaranteed Replacement Cost endorsement.
+While no one entertains the idea of buying a heritage home to save money, the costs to purchase, maintain, and insure a historic property can quickly add up—particularly if your mortgage also hinges on having certain insurance endorsements, like the Guaranteed Replacement Cost endorsement

-To ease the financial burden, various levels of governments offer sales tax rebates for certain costs associated with the upkeep of a heritage home – for example, on the purchase of special building materials, or the services of skilled craftsman for restoration work.
+To ease the financial burden, various levels of governments offer sales tax rebates for certain costs associated with the upkeep of a heritage home—for example, on the purchase of special building materials, or the services of skilled craftsman for restoration work.

+Certain municipalities can also offer property tax rebates for designated heritage properties.
 The National Trust of Canada provides a list on its website of potential grants for heritage homes.

 Read next: So, you've inherited a home.
 Now what?

-Save 32% on average on home insurance
+Save 20% on average on home insurance

-Compare 50+ quotes from Canadian providers in 3 minutes.
+Compare quotes from 50+ Canadian providers in 3 minutes.